F-Stack/f-stack/dpdk/doc/guides/prog_guide/generic_segmentation_offload_lib.rst

 2. Set the appropriate ol_flags in the mbuf.

-   - The GSO library use the value of an mbuf's ``ol_flags`` attribute to to determine how a packet should be segmented.
+   - The GSO library use the value of an mbuf's ``ol_flags`` attribute to determine how a packet should be segmented.
 It is the application's responsibility to ensure that these flags are set.

    - For example, in order to segment TCP/IPv4 packets, the application should